Sousastep/SousaFX-rnbo-docs/docs/overview.md

 ### Status Bar

-The menus on the top left adjust the audio engine's settings, including the sample rate, signal vector size, I/O vector size, Overdrive, and Interrupt, which should be set to 48000, < 128, < 128, On, and On, respectively.
+The menus on the top left adjust the audio engine's settings, including the sample rate, signal vector size, I/O vector size, Overdrive, and Interrupt, which should be set to 48000, <= 128, <= 128, On, and Off, respectively.

-The top x toggle rounds the tempo to an integer.
+The top "X" toggle rounds the tempo to an integer.

-The bottom x toggle makes the white border flash in time with the metronome.
+The bottom "X" toggle makes the white border flash in time with the metronome.

 To the right of the toggles is the tempo in beats per minute, which can be set by tapping [North](bindings.md#start-select-n-e-s-w).